gmholton/gmholton.github.io/_teaching/2020-ling630-fall.md

 ## Overview

-This course is primarily designed to equip graduate students to carry out linguistic fieldwork, building on previous documentation and description where available.
+This course equips graduate students to carry out linguistic fieldwork, building on previous documentation and description where available.
 It is the first part of a two semester course in which students acquire training in the skills and tools of linguistic fieldwork, language documentation and language description by working with a speaker of a language previously unknown to them to produce a documentation and description of aspects of the language.
 We will take a holistic and ethnographic approach and simultaneously create and annotate a corpus of language in use, build a lexical database, and produce a grammatical sketch.
 Students will learn techniques of data collection, elicitation, management, and analysis by doing language documentation.

 ## Course objectives and learning outcomes